Nobel-Justin/Oviz-Bio-demo/LandScape/markdown/LandScape-About.markdown

    - optimize rows highlighting.
    - optimize displays of the GO ontology.
    - enable checking range rationality of gradient colors.
-   - restore the histogram options in 'Reorder samples'.
+   - fix the histogram options in 'Reorder samples'.

 ### v1.0.6
    - unify the display of 'N/A'.